nath2006/POS-Web-App/readme.md

 - npm package installer

 ## :hammer: Tech Stack
+- Next.js for the Javascript framework
+- Vanila CSS for styling
+- SQL for database

 <img src="./preview-img/tech-stack.PNG">

 ## :loudspeaker: Note
-The checkout and transaction history features are in development stage
+1. The checkout and transaction history features are in development stage
+2. This is my first fullstack program so feel free if you guys have any suggestions or criticisms.
+I really appreciate it